dotnet/project-system/docs/build-acceleration.md

    Then any project that references the indicated project (directy or transitively) cannot be accelerated.
 This can happen if the mentioned project uses the legacy `.csproj` format, or for any other project system within Visual Studio that doesn't support build acceleration.
 Currently only .NET SDK-style projects (loaded with the project system from this GitHub repository) provide the needed data.

+- ⛔ If you see:

+   > This project has enabled build acceleration, but at least one referenced project does not produce reference assemblies.
+Ensure all referenced projects, both direct and indirect, have the 'ProduceReferenceAssembly' MSBuild property set to 'true'.

+   Then build acceleration will not know whether it is safe to copy a modified output DLL from a referenced project or not.
+We rely on the use of reference assemblies to convey this information.
+To address this, ensure all referenced projects have the `ProduceReferenceAssembly` property set to `true`.
+You may like to add this to your `Directory.Build.props` file alongside the `AccelerateBuildsInVisualStudio` property.
+Note that projects targeting `net5.0` or later produce reference assemblies by default.
+Projects that target .NET Standard may require this to be specified manually (see https://github.com/dotnet/project-system/issues/8865).

 - 🗒️ TODO Add validation and output message when reference assemblies are not enabled (https://github.com/dotnet/project-system/issues/8798)

 - ✅ You should see a section listing items to copy: